ecommerce checkout process optimization guide

 • difficulty in updating customer information

-Here are some ways to optimize the mobile checkout process optimization for your retail business:
+Here are some eCommerce checkout optimizations for mobile experiences for your retail business:

 1) Authenticate payment details